 The HP M283fdw is great for students.
 It produces sharp-looking documents, and its toner cartridges last a long time, making it cheap to maintain.
 It has plenty of connectivity options, so it's easy to access via various devices, and its scanner's lid hinges can extend to accommodate thick items like textbooks.
 It's a little slow to warm up from an idle state, but it's very fast once it gets going, churning out 22 pages per minute.

 The HP M283fdw is excellent for printing black-and-white documents.
-It produces high-quality documents, and its ink cartridges yield lots of prints, resulting in low maintenance costs.
+It produces high-quality documents, and its toner cartridges yield lots of prints, resulting in low maintenance costs.
 It's a little slow to warm up, but it prints very quickly once it gets going.
-The scanner processes multi-page documents quickly and can scan double-sided sheets, albeit in two passes.
+The scanner has an automatic feeder, allowing you to process multi-page documents quickly.

 The HP M283fdw is inadequate for photo printing.
 Printed pictures look bad because the printer can only produce a narrow range of colors and prints at a low resolution.
 Additionally, its printing pattern is very visible, causing further loss of detail.
 On the upside, it can print on glossy paper, and its toner cartridges yield lots of prints, so it doesn't cost much in maintenance.